Preventative Strategies in Behavioral Health

 Community awareness and education programs should also consider tailoring their efforts to specific populations at higher risk of behavioral health issues.
 For example, programs can be designed to address the unique challenges faced by youth, older adults, LGBTQ+ individuals, or ethnic and racial minorities.
 By targeting specific populations, programs can effectively address the needs and barriers faced by these groups, ensuring that education and support are accessible and relevant to their experiences.

-See also The Role of Art and Creativity in Behavioral Health Therapy
+See also The Influence of Social Determinants on Behavioral Health

 Measuring the Impact